Michaelajayi150/unyte/README.md

+# Run on docker
+# Building the docker image
+ Run the below command

+``docker build -t docker-react-image:1.0 .``

+Once the build is completed, let’s run

+``docker image ls``

+to list all the images.
+You should be able to see the newly created image.

+# Create and run a container with the image
+Execute the command

+``docker run -d -p 4000:80 --name docker-react-container docker-react-image:1.0``

+# Running the application
+Go to localhost:4000.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.